-Faculty and students work in collaboration with one another and with researchers at the Northeastern Ohio Universities Medical University and major medical centers in Cleveland and Akron.
+Faculty and students work in collaboration with one another and with researchers at major medical centers in Cleveland and Akron.
 The health psychology specialty seeks to prepare students for research careers in both academic and applied settings.

 As you read and learn about us, you will see that we have a strong research focus in everything we do.
 We are a leading recipient of National Institute of Health grants in recent years.
 We publish actively and in top journals and you will see that our graduate students, and sometimes our undergraduates, are co-authors and lead authors in these publications.
 Perhaps our most central value is conducting and publishing research that "matters" and advances the knowledge base that is necessary for improving people's lives.